kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 ### Cookie mutator

 The mutator of type `cookie` can be handled the same as the `header` mutator with Istio using Virtual Service HeaderOperations.
-Here applies the same limitiations for Istio as only static data can be added, but [Ory Cookie Mutator](https://www.ory.sh/docs/oathkeeper/pipeline/mutator#cookie) supports templating.
+Like with the `header` mutator, Istio has the limitation of only allowing static data.However, [Ory Cookie Mutator](https://www.ory.sh/docs/oathkeeper/pipeline/mutator#cookie) supports templating.

 Ory configuration: